-Figure 5: From and To District, Within District (Sooke) Travel Mode, CRD 2017 Origin Destination Survey Report
+Figure 5: Typical Mode of Travel for Trips Within and To/From Sooke, CRD 2017 Origin Destination Survey Report

 Interestingly, the District's transit mode share is drastically different for trips within the District and those to and from the District (Figure 6).
 This mode share is increasing for inter-community trips while remaining relatively stable for trips within the District.
 This demonstrates a willingness and interest from Sooke residents in taking transit when it is more convenient than other modes, such as avoiding traffic congestion, high parking costs, or other transportation challenges experienced throughout the region.